my-language-skills/pressbooks-metadata-isced/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
-With this plugin you can choose in Pb settings the type of select you want to see the book info.You can choose between **LANGUAGES**, **BROAD FIELDS**, **NARROW FIELDS**, **DETAILED FIELDS**.
-If you choose languages then a select with 30 languages will be displayed, if you choose Broad fields the first column of ISCED FIELD will be displayed, if you choose narrow fields the second column of ISCED FIELD will be displayed, and finally if you select detailed fields the third column of ISCED FIELD will be displayed.
+With this plugin you can choose in Pb settings the type of select you want to see the book info.
+You can choose between **LANGUAGES**, **BROAD FIELDS**, **NARROW FIELDS**, **DETAILED FIELDS**.
+If you choose languages then a select with 30 languages will be displayed, if you choose Broad fields the first column of **ISCED FIELD** will be displayed, if you choose narrow fields the second column of **ISCED FIELD** will be displayed, and finally if you select detailed fields the third column of **ISCED FIELD** will be displayed.

-This is the link to see ISCED FIELDS, [ISCED](http://alliance4universities.eu/wp-content/uploads/2017/03/ISCED-2013-Fields-of-education.pdf).
+This is the link to see **ISCED FIELDS**, [ISCED](http://alliance4universities.eu/wp-content/uploads/2017/03/ISCED-2013-Fields-of-education.pdf).

 ## Installation
 1. Clone (or copy) this repository to the /wp-content/plugins/ directory.